Husain-Althagafi/Kaust_project/README.md

-My codebase for my KAUST AI project.
+My codebase for a portion of my KAUST AI project.

 Consists of:
 - replication of SOTA baseline for eeg-to-image reconstruction